androiddevnotes/awesome-android-learning-resources/README.md

 - [AndroidBites](https://chetangupta.net/) - Post | Articles | Snippets for Android Professionals.

 - [raywenderlich](https://www.raywenderlich.com/) - The best investment for your mobile development career.

+- [Native Mobile Bits](https://medium.com/native-mobile-bits) - Holla :) We post a few of our own experiences while working on some cool apps with Android & iOS using Kotlin and Swift respectively

 #### KO